 One definition of development might be "evolution of new ways humans organize ourselves by".
 On whatever scale human organization could be around kinship ( our selfish genes), culture, resources or, perhaps, ideas.
 Published by the Guardian as a "Long Read" Stephen Metcalf's "Neoliberalism: the idea that swallowed the world" examines and critiques the evolution and current insidious dominance of perhaps the most pervasive organizing principle in modern development and politics.
 By following the evolution of Austrian economist Hayeck's "Big Idea",its spread and its consequences Metcalf made me think of so many effects neo-liberalism has on me, the people around me and the development spaces in which I work.

 My summary is that a Neoliberal lens shows us the price of everything but the value of nothing.
-We thus launched ourselves on our price-not-value development trajectory- not because it is the only, or necessarily the best, way to organize ourselves but simply because for a constellation of factors a Big Idea gained dominance.
+We launched ourselves on our price-not-value development trajectory- not because it is the only, or necessarily the best, way to organize ourselves but simply because for a constellation of factors a Big Idea gained dominance.
 Metcalf says it makes us "a society governed by nothing but transactional self-interest ".
 The article is a counterpoint to "Atlas Shrugged", Ayn Rand's classic eulogy to transactional humanity which I explored in a recent post. .
 Read Metcalf's whole piece here or start with an appetizer in these excerpt tit-bits:.

 "..[almost] all (if not all) human activity is a form of economic calculation, and so can be assimilated to the master concepts of wealth, value, exchange, cost – and especially price."

 "Through competition, “it becomes possible”, as the sociologist Will Davies has written “to discern who and what is valuable”.

 "... a premise that, quietly, has come to regulate all we practise and believe: that competition is the only legitimate organising principle for human activity."